muhammedalagoz/switch-option-checker/README.md

 # Switch-Option-Checker

-This library is made to collect multiple if options in a map and determine the appropriate return format for each case.
+This library is made to collect multiple if options in a hashmap, It determines the appropriate return format for each case.

 ## How to Implement